DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-02-06-adding-multiple-locations-to-an-organisation.md

 There is not a strong need for this since:

-- we will not be adding a huge number of locations at one time
+- we will not be adding a considerable number of locations at one time
 - the providers with the largest number of missing locations are higher education institutions (HEIs), and there’s only a small number of them
 - once all locations have been added to Publish, the multiple location upload will not be used regularly